-PR:6.18 A Federal CKMS shall support all key and metadata management functions that are required by the FCKMS Security Policy.
-PR:6.19 A Federal CKMS shall provide integrity protection for a request and, upon receipt, shall verify the integrity of the request.
-PA:6.7 A Federal CKMS should support the following key and metadata management functions: generate a key, deactivate a key, register an owner, revoke a key, associate a key with its metadata, list key metadata, destroy a key and its metadata, establish a key, validate a key, recover a key and its metadata, and perform cryptographic functions using a key and its response to a user's request for key management services.

-PA:6.8 A Federal CKMS should support the following for all user requests for key management services: a) The authentication of the identity of the entity initiating the request, and b) A verification of the requestor's authorization for receiving the service.
-PF:6.2 A Federal CKMS could support integrity protection for the
+PR:6.19 A Federal CKMS shall support all key and metadata management functions that are required by the FCKMS Security Policy.
+PR:6.20 For Moderate and High impact-level systems, all sensitive data shall be transferred by means of a trusted channel.

+PA:6.7 A Federal CKMS should support the following key and metadata management functions: generate a key, deactivate a key, register an owner, revoke a key, associate a key with its metadata, list key metadata, destroy a key and its metadata, establish a key, validate a key, recover a key and its metadata, and perform cryptographic functions using a key and its metadata.
+PA:6.8 A Federal CKMS should support the following for all user requests for key-management services: a) The authentication of the identity/role of the entity initiating the request, and b) A verification of the requestor's authorization for receiving the service.
+PA:6.9 For Low impact-level systems, all sensitive data should be transferred by means of a trusted channel.

-1271 6.4.1 Generate a Key
+6.4.1 Generate a Key

-When a user requires a key, and it is not automatically provided by an FCKMS, the user should request that a key be generated by the FCKMS.
-The user may need to specify the type of key and other necessary information (e.g., the name of the key-generation technique), including some metadata that needs to be associated with the key when requesting this function.
+When an entity requires a key, and it is not automatically provided by an FCKMS, the entity should request that a key be generated by the FCKMS.
+The entity may need to specify the type of key and other necessary information (e.g., the name of the key-generation technique), including some metadata that needs to be associated with the key when requesting this function.
 The function may not return the newly generated key, but could, for example, return a key identifier that points to the key and its associated metadata.

 Key-generation techniques typically depend on the cryptographic algorithm that will be used with the key and the use of a random number generator.
 Different algorithms use keys that have differing specifications (e.g., lengths and formats).
-Key generation for an asymmetric algorithm results in the generation of a key pair, rather than a single key, which is the case for symmetric-key algorithms.
-NIST has approved several random number generators (see [SP 800-90A Rev1], [SP 800-90B], [SP 800-90C] and SP 800-131A) and specifications for key generation (see [SP 800-133]).
+Key generation for an asymmetric algorithm results in the generation of a key pair, rather than a single key, which is the case for symmetric algorithms.
+NIST has approved several random number generators (see [SP 800-90A], [SP 800-90B], [SP 800-90C] and [SP 800-131A]) and specifications for key generation (see [SP 800-133]).

-1287 The key-generation function could provide, or require the input of, metadata that is to be1288 associated with the generated key.
+The key-generation function could provide, or require the input of, metadata that is to be associated with the generated key.

-FR:6.19 The CKMS design shall specify the key generation methods to be used in theCKMS for each type of key.
+FR:6.19 The CKMS design shall specify the key generation methods to be used in the CKMS for each type of key.

-FR:6.20 The CKMS design shall specify the underlying random number generators thatare used to generate symmetric and private keys.
+FR:6.20 The CKMS design shall specify the underlying random number generators that are used to generate symmetric and private keys.

-PR:6.20 A Federal CKMS shall support and use NIST-approved methods for key generation.
-PR:6.21 A Federal CKMS shall generate keys using a NIST-approved random number generator that provides a security strength that meets or exceeds the security strength required for the key.
+PR:6.21 A Federal CKMS shall support and use NIST-approved 1 11.0.21 methods for key generation.

+PR:6.22 A Federal CKMS shall generate keys using a NIS random number generator that provides a security that meets or exceeds the security strength require key. --

-1296 6.4.2 Register an Owner
+6.4.2 Register an Owner